-- 414.751 Office for Oregon Health Plan Policy and Research Advisory Committee.
-(1) There is established in the Office for Oregon Health Plan Policy and Research the Office for Oregon Health Plan Policy and Research Advisory Committee composed of members appointed by the Governor.
-Members shall include: - (a) Representatives of managed care health services organizations under contract with the Office of Medical Assistance Programs pursuant to ORS 414.725 and serving primarily rural areas of the state; - (b) Representatives of managed care health services organizations under contract with the Office of Medical Assistance Programs pursuant to ORS 414.725 and serving primarily urban areas of the state; - (c) Representatives of medical organizations representing health care providers under contract with managed care health services organizations pursuant to ORS 414.725 who serve patients in both rural and urban areas of the state; - (d) One representative from Type A hospitals and one representative from Type B hospitals; and - (e) Representatives of the Office of Medical Assistance Programs. - (2) Members of the advisory committee shall not be entitled to compensation or per diem.
-[1997 c.683 s.35]
+414.751 Office for Oregon Health Policy and Research Advisory Committee.
+(1) There is established in the Office for Oregon Health Policy and Research the Office for Oregon Health Policy and Research Advisory Committee composed of members appointed by the Governor.
+Members shall include:

+(a) Representatives of managed care health services organizations under contract with the Department of Human Services pursuant to ORS 414.725 and serving primarily rural areas of the state;

+(b) Representatives of managed care health services organizations under contract with the Department of Human Services pursuant to ORS 414.725 and serving primarily urban areas of the state;

+(c) Representatives of medical organizations representing health care providers under contract with managed care health services organizations pursuant to ORS 414.725 who serve patients in both rural and urban areas of the state;

+(d) One representative from Type A hospitals and one representative from Type B hospitals; and

+(e) Representatives of the Department of Human Services.

+(2) Members of the advisory committee shall not be entitled to compensation or per diem.
+[1997 c.683 §35; 2001 c.69 §2]